Ontario Midland Railroad

 The Ontario Midland Railroad Corporation is an American Class III railroad company operating in western New York.
 As of September 2022, it became a subsidiary of the Livonia, Avon & Lakeville Railroad (LAL).

 It was created to operate a portion of the former Rome, Watertown and Ogdensburg Railroad line from Oswego's West Yard to Suspension Bridge in Niagara Falls.
 The first OMID train operated October 1, 1979.
 The railroad initially operated from Hannibal in Oswego County to Webster in Monroe County.
 Subsequently operations ceased between Wolcott and Hannibal.
 The railroad also operates a line formerly operated by Conrail, Penn Central, Pennsylvania Railroad from Wallington to Newark to interchange with CSX's ex-Conrail Chicago Line.
 Early operations included runs to Sodus Point, where Genesee Brewing Company maintained a malt house operation until 1986 when the building closed.

 The Marion Branch (former Newark & Marion Railway) was operated to serve cold storage warehouses, packing operations and a fertilizer dealer in Marion.
 Declining traffic and poor track conditions led to the end of its operation in July 1984.

 During 1982 and 1983, a dinner train operation was operated out of Webster using privately owned equipment and OMID crews.
 For a number of years until 2004, the OMID operated fall foliage excursions between Sodus and Newark in conjunction with the Rochester & Genesee Valley Railroad Museum, which owns the former New York Central "Empire State Express" coach cars used for the trips.

 In 1993, Ontario Midland severed its corporate partnership with the Ontario Central Railroad (ONCT).
 Known as the "Ontario Lines," this partnership also operated the short-lived Ontario Eastern Railroad (ONER), Jersey Southern Railway (JSRW) and the Allegheny Southern Railway (ASRW).

 On September 16, 2022, the Livonia, Avon & Lakeville Railroad acquired the controlling stake of Ontario Midland by purchasing 55% of its stock according to paperwork filed with the Surface Transportation Board.

 Operations on the Ontario Midland use VHF radio communications at a frequency of 161.370 MHz.
 The OMID carries food products, lumber, fertilizer, pulpboard, and chemicals.
 It moves about 850 cars a year and currently operates 52 miles (84 km) of track.
 The OMID operates Monday to Friday from 8:00 a.m. to 4:00 p.m.
 (8:00-16:00).

 Locomotive roster

 The all time locomotive roster is, with the exception of Engine #5, all Alco or its affiliates.
 Ontario Midland Railroad currently operates two locomotives...Engine #416 and Engine #417.

 Engine #3 was taken out of service in 2023 and eventually scrapped on February 11, 2024.
 Engine #35, which was being used for parts, was scrapped a few weeks later.
-Engine #36 and Engine #408 were sold to Southern New England Railroad (SNEX), a subsidiary of the Batten Kill Railroad (BKRR), in late 2023.
+Engine #36 and Engine #408 were sold to Southern New England Railroad (SNEX) in late 2023.
 Both units were active with OMID for over 40 years before being taken out of service in 2022.
 Engine #3560 was sold to Delaware-Lackawanna Railroad (DL) in mid-2024.